2nd Workshop on „2D Materials for Future Electronics“

 FUNDING

 The workshop is financially supported by the European Union via the projects 2D-ADDICT, 2D-PL, CERBERUS, and ENERGIZE, as well as by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), via the Collaborative Research Center/Transregio TRR404 „Next Generation Electronics With Active Devices in Three Dimensions [Active-3D]“, and by the the BMFTR through the Cluster4Future NeuroSys and the project MoS2FET (grant number 01DK24018, part of the „Förderung von Projekten zum Thema Forschungs- und Entwicklungszusammenarbeit zwischen Deutschland und der Ukraine”).
-A sponsorhip by Oxford Instruments Plasma Technology is also acknowledged.
+A sponsorhip by Oxford Instruments Plasma Technology is gratefully acknowledged.